dashpay/docs/introduction/features.rst

 The following table shows the incremental reallocation process and indicates the current reallocation date.
-Reward reallocation changes began at the first superblock following activation and then occur every three superblock cycles (approximately once per quarter) until the reallocation is complete.
+Reward reallocation changes began at the first superblock following activation and now occur every three superblock cycles (approximately once per quarter) until the reallocation is complete.

 +-------------+-----------+--------------+------------+---------------------+